robertbeardsmore/Fnaf-discord-bot/README.md

 This is what will allow the bot to connect to your server.

 ## Notes
-The mouse positions were made using my specific machine, I have not yet added functionality to change this with the bot yet so you will need to change this to work on your machine.
+The mouse positions were made using my specific machine, ~~I have not yet added functionality to change this with the bot yet so you will need to change this to work on your machine.~~
+To change them use

+!bind *command*

+This will automatically set the command to the current mouse position

 Also Fnaf is funny with dual monitor set ups, so the person hosting the bot will need to use a different machine to use it while the game is running.